 - Set their display name

 - Record the session (available for moderators when using Chrome, or any Chromium-based browser (ie: Microsoft Edge)

 - Turn off cameras for participants

-- Allow a participant to share their screen
+- Ask a participant to share their screen

 Click here if you would like a comprehensive tutorial to send your moderators on how they can record and find the recordings for their sessions.